-If you send email marketing campaigns, chances are you find yourself writing a lot of copy.
+If you send email marketing campaigns, you likely find yourself writing a substantial amount of copy.

-We’ve previously written about a few copywriting formulas to help you out with this, but those formulas aren’t always appropriate for the message of your email campaigns.
+We’ve previously written about a few copywriting formulas to help you create brilliant content, but those formulas aren’t always appropriate for the messages within your email campaigns.

-Plus, it creates a reaction in your reader’s brain.
-Neuroscience research conducted at Emory University showed that words related to texture activated areas of the brain associated with touch (even when their use had nothing to do with physical sensations.)
+Sensory words also create a reaction in your reader’s brain.
+Neuroscience research conducted at Emory University showed that words related to texture activated areas of the brain associated with touch (even when their use had nothing to do with physical sensations).
 The researcher also noted that words that activate the sensory areas of the brain are “more likely to be memorable and impactful.”

-Let’s look at an example of using sensory words in email copy from a fictional tea company.
+Let’s look at persuasive email examples and techniques using sensory words from a fictional tea company.

 Without sensory words: Because our teas are good for your mind and body, they make thoughtful gifts for friends and family.

 With sensory words: When brewed with hot water, our teas fill the room with notes of florals, fresh herbs, and sweetly ripened fruit.
 Send a cup of tea to your friends and family to give the gift of a healthy mind and body, and fill their homes with the scent of relaxation.